campfire-digital-services/liferay-patching-tool-info-portlet/README.md

 ## Overview

-The Liferay Patching Tool Info portlet displays details from the [Liferay Portal](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide) EE or Liferay DXP  [patching tool](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/patching-liferay-liferay-portal-6-2-user-guide-18-en) in the Liferay Portal Control Panel.
+The Liferay Patching Tool Info portlet displays details from the Liferay DXP  [patching tool](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/patching-liferay-liferay-portal-6-2-user-guide-18-en) in the Liferay Portal Control Panel.

 The patching details can be useful to portal administrators when reviewing portal configuration and/or submitting support requests.